kouverk/find_my_name_in_pi/README.md

 ./download_pi_archive.sh
 ```

-This downloads 200 billion digits of pi from [archive.org](https://archive.org/download/pi_dec_1t) (~100GB compressed, ~200GB uncompressed).
+This downloads pi digits from [archive.org](https://archive.org/download/pi_dec_1t).
 The download is resumable - if it fails, just run it again.

 **Tip:** Keep your computer awake during download:
 ```bash